 Maud Shaw had dinner with the children and tended to them as usual.
 She figured John didn't fully understand what was going on but she still felt uncomfortable when the kids glimpsed what amounted to a raucous party going on in the other room.

-The next day, it was Jackie who told John he could salute his father as the horse-drawn carriage carrying the president passed by, on its way from the Cathedral of St. Matthew the Apostle to Arlington National Ceremony.
-But it was Caroline whom she compared to a little soldier, the girl, who would turn 6 in two days, having assured her mother that she'd take care of her.
+The next day, it was Jackie who told John he could salute as the horse-drawn carriage carrying his father passed by, on its way from the Cathedral of St. Matthew the Apostle to Arlington National Ceremony.
+But it was Caroline whom she compared to a little soldier, the girl, who would turn 6 two days later, having assured her mother that she'd take care of her.

 "She's my helper, she's mine now," Jackie said.
 Thinking of the patriarchal dynasty she had married into, however, she also concluded, "John is going to belong to the men now."

-Jackie may have guessed that John would get swept away into the vast maleness of it all, but the boy still stuck out in a good way amid the boys running amok, thanks to his mother.
+Jackie may have guessed that John would get swept away into the vast maleness of the whole Kennedy scene, but the boy still stuck out in a good way amid the boys running amok, thanks to his mother.

 "Even at the age of 3, John was a complete gentleman," The Paris Review founder George Plimpton, a confidante of Jackie's, recalled to Andersen.
 "He and Caroline were spirited, but they weren't spoiled brats.
 They knew how to behave because their mother drilled it into them."

 After her husband's death, Jackie knew the political historians would have their say, but she took it upon herself to shape and preserve her family's image and personal legacy.
-She is responsible for the Camelot mythos, the memory of Kennedy's abbreviated term as president as a glamorous golden era in which hopes were high, some great things were achieved and even greater things were in the pipeline, and JFK's death marked the end of something that would never be replicated.
+She was responsible for the Camelot mythos, the memory of Kennedy's abbreviated term as president as a glamorous golden era in which hopes were high, some great things were achieved and even greater things were in the pipeline, all shrouded in the feeling that JFK's death marked the end of something that would never be replicated.

 All of which was in a way true, though the gauzy view of Camelot obviously masks an endlessly more complicated picture.
-And if she was the queen of the fallen king, that made John and Caroline prince and princess of the realm.
+But if she was the fallen king's queen, that made John and Caroline heirs apparent as prince and princess of the realm.